1221mitchell/housing_price_predictions/README.md

 ## Submission

-- Presentation slides must be submitted by 10AM ET on **Friday, Sept.
-25**.
+- Presentation will be delivered starting at 0900 on **Monday 14 December**.
-- Your technical report must be submitted in your submission repository by 9PM ET on **Friday, Sept.
-25**.
+- Your technical report must be submitted in your submission repository by 23:59 on **Monday 14 December**.
-- The Kaggle competition will close by 9PM ET **Friday, Sept.
-25**.
+- The Kaggle competition will close by midnight **Monday 14 December**.

 Your technical report must include: